yugabe/MutatorFX/docs/md/MutatorFX.FilterMutator.Core.md

 ##### Summary

-Returns the enumerator for the [Clauses](#P-MutatorFX-FilterMutator-ClauseCollection`2-Clauses 'MutatorFX.FilterMutator.ClauseCollection`2.Clauses') in the collection.
+Returns the enumerator for the [Clauses](#P-MutatorFX-FilterMutator-ClauseCollection`2-Clauses 'MutatorFX.FilterMutator.ClauseCollection`2.Clauses')in the collection.

 ##### Parameters